New & Used Audi Allroad: In Depth

-The Audi Allroad is based on the A4 Avant wagon, but it’s more rugged and capable than its sibling.
+The Audi Allroad may be based on the A4 Avant wagon, but it’s more rugged and capable than its sibling.
 The Allroad is designed for households that may go off the beaten path sometimes, but not in a hardcore way.
-It sits below the Q7 and Q5 in the Audi lineup, competing with the Volvo XC70 and the Subaru Outback.
+It sits beneath the Q7 and Q5 in the Audi range, competing with the Volvo XC70 and the Subaru Outback.

 The first 2001-2006 Audi Allroad paired the A6 Avant wagon with Audi's quattro all-wheel-drive system, along with adjustable ride height, tougher-looking body trim and cladding, and some distinct luxury features.
 Pricing started around $42,000--a substantial sticker a decade ago--which got you a 250-horsepower, 2.7-liter, turbocharged V-6 for its first four model years, paired with automatic or (unusually) manual transmissions.
 For the last two years, the Allroad gained a 4.2-liter V-8 producing 300 horsepower.
 The suspension could be raised to provide more than 8 inches of ground clearance, the all-wheel-drive system provided solid road holding and cornering capabilities over a wide range of road and weather conditions.
 Luxury features included Bose audio and navigation; safety features included parking sensors, stability control, and rear side airbags.